A Useful Guide To Nuraghe Palmavera, Sardinia

 If you happen to be visiting this part of the island, you will have no shortage of fun activities to enjoy and places to visit.
-But while most travelers visit Sardinia – and with that, Alghero – to make the most of the beaches, did you know that the area is scattered with unique archeological sites?
+But while most travelers visit Sardinia – and with that, Alghero – to make the most of the beaches, there are many unique archeological sites on the island.

-For more information about Alghero, read my posts A Complete Guide To Alghero and The Best Beaches In Alghero.
+My posts A Complete Guide To Alghero and The Best Beaches In Alghero will help you plan your trip, regardless of the season.

-But before them, Sardinia’s indigenous civilization used to roam the land, both in its interior and on the coast: the Nuraghe Palmavera was built exactly in between the mountain and the sea, in a place so prosperous that the Romans used to call it “The Nymphs’ Harbor”.
+But before them, Sardinia’s indigenous civilization roamed the land, both in its interior and on the coast.
+The Nuraghe Palmavera was built exactly in between the mountain and the sea, in a place so prosperous that the Romans called it “The Nymphs’ Harbor”.

 Before giving out the details about this specific place, let me briefly explain who its builders were.